BINEARY-BEAT/PYTHON_CODE/README.md

-All the code in this repository is writte to teach and learn basic consepts
+All the code in this repository is writte to teach and learn basic consepts of Python